encode/django-rest-framework/docs/api-guide/authentication.md

 [drfpasswordless][drfpasswordless] adds (Medium, Square Cash inspired) passwordless support to Django REST Framework's own TokenAuthentication scheme.
 Users log in and sign up with a token sent to a contact point like an email address or a mobile number.

+## Django-Rest-Durin

+[Django-Rest-Durin][django-rest-durin] is built with the idea to have one library that does token auth for multiple Web/CLI/Mobile API clients via one interface but allows different token configuration for each API Client that consumes the API.
+It provides support for multiple tokens per user via custom models, views, permissions that work with Django-Rest-Framework.
+The token expiration time can be different per API client and is customizable via the Django Admin Interface.

+More information can be found in the [Documentation](https://django-rest-durin.readthedocs.io/en/latest/index.html).

 [cite]: https://jacobian.org/writing/rest-worst-practices/
 [http401]: https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2
 [http403]: https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.4